-Microsoft Access was simply not designed for more than a handful of concurrent users.
+Initially, Microsoft simply did not design Access for more than a handful of concurrent users.

 Driven by the need to support more complex database applications and a growing population of users, IT departments are looking for simplified ways to consolidate and migrate their current Microsoft Office Access applications.
 Using Microsoft SQL Server, DB Best can help your IT department take advantage of new business opportunities, providing increased performance, scalability, availability, security, reliability, and recoverability.